elaine-keller/To-Do-List/README.md

-# to-do-list
-React To Do List
+React based To Do List
+Learned:
+- Parent/Child relationships
+- State
+- Parameters that are passed back and forth between components